alexk99/the_router/bras/bras_howto_eng.md

 Using a separate network namespace is required for routes to not mess with routes Linux stack uses for its own network operations.
-The routes that FRR/Quagga receives via KNI interfaces and install into the main routing table of "tr" namespace are meant only for TheTouter software and have no value for the Linux network stack.
+The routes that FRR/Quagga receives via KNI interfaces and installs into the main routing table of "tr" namespace are meant only for TheTouter software and have no value for the Linux network stack.
 Zebra will pass that routes to TheRouter via "zebra FIB push interface".